If you want to work during treatment or return to work after it’s finished, you may consider flexible ways of working or using leave entitlements.

 After a few weeks of your new schedule, you can catch up with your manager or human resources department to discuss whether the flexible arrangements are working for both you and your employer.
 You might want to change the arrangement once you know how the treatment is affecting you or as you start to feel better.

 Managing flexible working conditions

 - If possible, take a few hours off instead of the whole day.

-- Try to schedule treatment sessions so you have more recovery time (e.g. late in the day or before your days off).
+- Try to schedule treatment sessions so you have more recovery time, such as late in the day or before your days off.

 - Explore working from home.
 Not having to commute may help you feel less tired.

 - Write down the plan you and your employer have agreed on, and then both sign it.